RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ###Creating Projects and Classes:

-####Creating a New Project:
+####Creating a New Java Project:

-- A project should be a single, self-contained collection of one or multiple Java files that work together for some functionality (one project for each assignment).
+- A Java project should be a single, self-contained collection of one or multiple Java files that work together for some functionality (one project for each assignment).
-- To Create: (Menu) File --> New --> Java Project or Right-click in the Package Explorer, Package Explorer, or Navigator --> New --> Java Project
+- To Create: (Menu) File --> New --> Java Project or Right-click in the Package Explorer, Package Explorer, or Navigator --> New --> Project --> Java --> Java Project

 ![New Project](/images/Eclipse-new-project.png?raw=true "New Project")